AnarchoSystems/RedCat/README.md

 ## Proofs of Concept

-There are two toy projects showcasing how RedCat is used.
+There are some toy projects showcasing how RedCat can be used.

 - [RedCatTicTacToe](https://github.com/AnarchoSystems/RedCatTicTacToe): a Tic-Tac-Toe implementation using RedCat.
-- [RedCatWeather](https://github.com/AnarchoSystems/RedCatWeather.git): a weather app communicating with a fake backend.
+- [RedCatWeather](https://github.com/AnarchoSystems/RedCatWeather): a weather app communicating with a fake backend.
+- [RedCatChat](https://github.com/AnarchoSystems/RedCatChat): a chat app with two factor authentication and a fake backend.

 # Installation